Cats have powerful night vision, enabling them to see at light levels six times lower than what a human needs to see¹.

-A cats’ tongue is littered with little thorns (papillae), which helps to bring saliva during the grooming process onto the fur and all the way through to the skin of the cat.
-It also has a cooling effect.
+A cats’ tongue is littered with little thorns (papillae) which help during the grooming process.
+Saliva is then able to make its way onto the fur and all the way through to the skin of the cat.
+Because of this grooming can also have a cooling effect.

 Cats have a distinct preference for the left or right paw when climbing a flight of stairs, stepping over objects or when grabbing food.
-Tomcats are more likely to be “leftpawed” than female cats.
+Male cats are more likely to be “left- pawed” than female cats².

-Cats descend trees in reverse, as they use their claws as hooks to give them a stronger grip.
+Cats descend trees in reverse, as they use their claws as hooks to give them a stronger grip².

 Cats can run fast!
 Even house cats can reach top speeds of 29 miles per hour!